With eight million and one uses, the Octopus Card is an indispensable part of life in Hong Kong, and a must-have for tourists too.

 What is an Octopus card?

-According to Wikipedia, 99% of the population of Hong Kong above the age of 16 uses an Octopus card, for everything from riding the tram to paying bills.
-(True story: This writer actually did use her Octopus card to pay her hospital bill after having a baby in Hong Kong!)
+According to the official Octopus website, 98% of the local HK population above the age of 16 use an Octopus card, for everything from riding the tram to paying hospital bills.
+True story: Our writer used her Octopus card to pay her hospital bill after having a baby in Hong Kong.

 Where to get an Octopus card?

-Once you get your card, we recommend adding around HK$500.00 to start.
-When the time comes to top-up, you can add money at all MTR service counters and Octopus Add-Value machines at MTR stations; convenience stores and supermarkets; and even places like McDonalds and Starbucks.
+Once you get your card, whether physical or on your phone, we recommend adding around HK$500.00 to start.
+When the time comes to top-up your (physical) card, you can add money at all MTR service counters and Octopus Add-Value machines at MTR stations; convenience stores and supermarkets; and even places like McDonald’s and Starbucks.

 Other useful Octopus tips

-Because of its success, the Octopus card is now being accepted at many places in Macau and Shenzhen, mostly convenience stores and fast food chains.
+Due to its success, the Octopus card is now being accepted at many places in Macau and Shenzhen, mostly convenience stores and fast food chains.
 If making day trips to these two cities, you may have some opportunities to use your Octopus.
+The platform is also used in Thailand and South Korea.

-When walking up the Mid-Levels Escalator, do as the locals do and tap your card on a special discount machine which takes a few bucks off your next MTR journey.
+When walking up the Mid-Levels Escalator, do as the locals do and tap your card on a special discount which takes a few bucks off your next MTR journey.
+There are a few of these MTR fare saver machines dotted around HK to keep an eye out for.

 When returning your On-Loan Octopus card, there is a small handling fee.
 And if the card is damaged or altered, there is a HK$30.00 charge, so don’t put any markings on the card.